harry-bin-phan-1991/Tuplaus-Game/README.md

 </tuplaus-widget>
 ```
 - Attributes are read on mount; the component renders the React app inside a light-DOM container.

+### Why I Use a Web Component (Not an iframe)

+**Short version:**
+I went with a Web Component because it fits into the host page naturally.
+That means I get theming (via CSS variables), smooth sizing, and easier event handling—without the headaches and overhead of iframe embedding.

+**Benefits I get with a Web Component:**
+- **Theming and Styling:**
+  My component can inherit the host’s design tokens, support dark mode on the fly, and respond to CSS variables.
+There’s no need for style duplication or hacks.
+- **Lightweight Integration:**
+  Compared to an iframe, it adds almost no extra memory or complexity.
+I don’t have to deal with a second document or context, just direct properties and custom events.
+- **Better UX:**
+  Focus and keyboard navigation work right out of the box.
+Accessibility is easier with a single tree, so my widget feels like a true part of the host app.
+- **Layout and Responsiveness:**
+  The Web Component participates in flex or grid containers and resizes with its content.
+No more manual height syncing or mystery scrollbars.
+- **Simpler Events/Data Flow:**
+  I pass attributes, emit events, and (when needed) expose functions directly.
+No postMessage or origin-checking code required.

+**When would I use an iframe instead?**
+- If I need strong sandboxing—like isolating JS execution, enforcing security boundaries, or embedding from a different origin.
+- When cross-origin rules or strict isolation are required (e.g., third-party content that I don’t fully trust).

+#### My Detailed Rationale

+- **Styling and theming**
+  - *Web Component*: Inherits CSS variables and design tokens from the host, so dark mode and custom branding are easy.
+  - *iframe*: Styles are isolated.
+I’d have to duplicate everything inside the iframe or build complex postMessage updates just for theming.

+- **Events and data flow**
+  - *Web Component*: Simple—attributes, props, CustomEvents, or direct function calls.
+  - *iframe*: Relies on postMessage and origin-handling.
+More moving parts, more chances for bugs or security issues.

+- **Layout and responsiveness**
+  - *Web Component*: Sits naturally in flex/grid layouts and grows/shrinks with content—a better fit for modern UIs.
+  - *iframe*: Needs JS “resizer” logic, and scrollbars or overlaying issues can pop up.

+- **Accessibility and focus**
+  - *Web Component*: One accessibility tree makes keyboard shortcuts, focus, and screen readers behave predictably.
+  - *iframe*: Each iframe is its own context, so switching focus between host and embed can be jarring for users.

+- **Performance and footprint**
+  - *Web Component*: No extra browsing context, fewer layers to render, and minimal memory overhead for the page.
+  - *iframe*: Introduces a full browsing context and heavier process footprint.

+- **Security and isolation**
+  - *Web Component*: Runs in the same JS environment; I guard access using allow-origins attribute and backend CORS.
+Good enough for trusted embeds.
+  - *iframe*: Lets me use the browser’s sandbox and cross-origin policies to isolate untrusted or risky content.

+- **Shadow DOM vs. light DOM**
+  - I use the light DOM so theming works smoothly with host CSS variables.
+But if style encapsulation becomes more important, I can switch to Shadow DOM and add a theming API.

+- **Migration and fallback**
+  - If someone needs strict isolation or cross-origin embedding, I can wrap my widget inside an iframe wrapper without changing the internal API.

+**Summary:**
+I use a Web Component because it gives me a flexible, native feel and all the power of regular DOM integration.
+If I really need isolation and sandboxing, I’ll revisit an iframe.
+For most cases, though, a Web Component is the right choice.

 ## 5) Scripts, testing, and references